Clinical Child Track :: Nationwide Children's Hospital

 Outpatient Therapy

-Interns are expected to spend 50% of their client contact hours per week providing outpatient therapy.
-Interns have the opportunity for long- or short-term individual and group therapy with children, as well as parent behavioral management training.
+Interns are expected to spend 50 percent of their client contact hours per week providing outpatient therapy.
+Interns have the opportunity for long- or short-term individual therapy with children, as well as parent behavioral management training.
 Interns maintain an active case load with a variety of psychological disorders that occur in children and families spanning across the entire age range from preschoolers to adolescents.
 Interns typically conduct one therapy intake for a new client each week.
-Interns receive specific didactic and supervisory experiences in evidence-based group therapies and have the opportunity to assist in implementing these interventions during their training year.
+Interns receive specific didactic and supervisory experiences in an evidence-based group therapy and have the opportunity to assist in implementing this intervention during their training year.

 Psychological Assessment

-Assessment is an integral component of training in the Clinical Child Track.
-Interns are expected to spend 50% of their client contact hours per week providing assessment services.
+Interns are expected to spend 50 percent of their client contact hours per week providing assessment services.
 Referral questions include ADHD, learning disability, and other behavioral and emotional difficulties.
 Evaluations involve evidence based assessment strategies and typically center on objective testing of cognitive, academic, and behavioral functioning.
 Interns typically complete two testing intakes for new clients each week.
 Over the course of the training year, interns typically complete more than 40 psychological assessments.

 Research